Wednesday, April 23, 2025

 As time the video would get more advanced and eventually get both audio and color.
 Which would allow for

-called “The Jazz Singer,” and the first movie that was completely color was a French short film in 1902, “The Trip to the Moon.”
+called “The Jazz Singer,” and the first movie that was completely in color was a French short film in 1902.

-As video became more and more important to
+“The Trip to the Moon.”
+As video became more and more important to communication

-communication in the 1900s, companies were tryingto find more ways to use video.
+to find more ways to use video.
 So, at the 1964 World Fair, AT&T unveiled the picture phone, which was

 the first attempt to allow people to both see and talk to each other at the same time.
 This was almost